TheJoeIaut/RefactoringChallengeMedium/Readme.md

 - There will be new suggested and favourite sports added in the future.

 ### Limitations
 - The Class "MeasurementLoader" retrieves Measurements for a Person based on the name.
-Usally it is an external Webservice and should not be used in Testing or during CI/CD.
+Usually it is an external Webservice and should not be used in Testing or during CI/CD.
 - The Class "PersonRepository" stores SportsPerson in a Database.
-Usally it writes to an external database and should not be used in Testing or during CI/CD.
+Usually it writes to an external database and should not be used in Testing or during CI/CD.
 - The "Program" class should not be changed (including using statements).
 - "PersonRepository" must remain static and the "SavePerson" method must not be changed.
 - You can change everything else in the "LegacyApp"